 Keep in mind that you'll be expected to take your shoes off when entering religious buildings, like shrines, temples, traditional restaurants and accommodation, so wear a matching (non-holey) pair of socks.

-Local women do not tend to bare much skin.
+Local women do not tend to show much skin.
 While there are no dress requirements for entering religious sites, it's respectful to dress appropriately.
 So, avoid low-cut or strappy tops, short shorts and mini-skirts.

 And finally, tattoos are considered a taboo in Japan and have long been associated with mafia mobsters.
-Gyms, pool and public baths typically ban them or insist they are concealed.
+Gyms, pools and public baths typically ban them or insist they are concealed.
 So, if you're partial to body art, cover up to avoid being refused entry.

-What to wear in Japan during Spring
+What to wear in Japan in the Spring

-Generally the best time to visit Japan is in the spring, when the dry and sunny days draw locals and visitors outdoors.
+Generally, the best time to visit Japan is in the spring, when the dry and sunny days draw locals and visitors outdoors.
 As if waking from a spell, Japan springs to life as the cherry trees are adorned with buds and a sense of renewal fills the air.

-May is the warmest month of spring in Japan, with temperatures reaching 23°C in the afternoon and cooling to around 10°C in the early mornings and evenings.
+May is the warmest month of spring in Japan, with temperatures reaching 23°C (73F) in the afternoon and cooling to around 10°C (50F) in the early mornings and evenings.
 Despite warmer days, you'll want to pack a few layers for cooler evenings and spring showers, especially if you're travelling in March.
 Dressing for Japan in the spring is made easier with these versatile pieces that can easily transition from warm to cold weather.